ska-sa/spead2/doc/py-recv.rst

      the cost of more memory usage.
    :param bool contiguous_only: If set to ``False``, incomplete heaps will be
      included in the stream as instances of :py:class:`.IncompleteHeap`.
-By default they are discarded and a warning is printed.
+By default they are discarded.
+See :ref:`py-incomplete-heaps` for details.
    :param bool incomplete_keep_payload_ranges: If set to ``True``, it is
      possible to retrieve information about which parts of the payload arrived in incomplete heaps, using :py:meth:`.IncompleteHeap.payload_ranges`.